tinyheero/cofeatureR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.
+There is 1 note from checking CRAN incoming feasibility reminding who is the maintainer (me).

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.